Vladimir Putin Fast Facts

 May 7, 2012 - Putin is sworn in under tight security.
 Hundreds of protestors are detained by police.

-December 14, 2012 - President Barack Obama signs the Magnitsky Act, a law that imposes travel and financial restrictions on individuals in Russia suspected of human rights violations.
+December 14, 2012 - US President Barack Obama signs the Magnitsky Act, a law that imposes travel and financial restrictions on individuals in Russia suspected of human rights violations.
 The law is named for Sergey Magnitsky, a lawyer who died under mysterious circumstances in 2009 after finding evidence that Russian officials committed tax fraud.

 December 28, 2012 - In response to the Magnitsky act, Putin signs into law a bill that effectively bans US citizens from adopting Russian children.
 The law also bans US-funded civic groups from operating in Russia.

-June 6, 2013 - During an interview broadcast on state-run television, Vladimir and Lyudmila Putin announce that their marriage is over.
+June 6, 2013 - During an interview broadcast on state-run television, Putin and his wife, Lyudmila, announce that their marriage is over.

 September 11, 2013 - Putin publishes an op-ed in the New York Times about the Syrian Civil War.